 Our entire money supply is borrowed money.
 When we borrowed, we promised to pay back principal + interest.
 The problem is the interest portion is not even created yet.
 The ponzi scheme must continue with even more borrowing so that principal + interest exists in the future so that people can earn it and pay it back.

 Do you see the problem with this picture?
 What happens when borrowing stops?
 The expectation that principal + interest will be available to earn cannot be realized.
 People start having difficulty paying their debt.
 When people see this, they start saving.
 When banks see this, they stop lending.
 Deflation kicks in with full power.

-This is why government allowed sub-prime.
+This is why government allowed sub-prime before 2008.
 So that borrowing could continue.
 They removed 20% down requirement so that more money could be borrowed.
-This is why the government offered 8K home credit, so that people borrow and inject new money into the economy.
+This is why, during the 2008 crash, the government offered 8K home credit, and then a 10K free gift so that people borrow and inject new money into the economy by buying homes.
 They used housing bubble to keep the ponzi scheme running.